 FHWA regulations for implementing NEPA are found at 23 CFR 771, Environmental Impact and Related Procedures.
 Section 771.105(c) establishes FHWA policy that public involvement and a systematic interdisciplinary approach are essential elements of developing proposed projects.
-Section 771.111 provides guidance on early agency and public engagement in the environmental review process and prescribes requirements for State Departments of Transportation to develop their own public involvement/public hearing procedures.
+Section 771.111 provides guidance on early agency and public engagement in the environmental review process and prescribes requirements for state transportation departments to develop their own public involvement/public hearing procedures.
 These procedures must provide for:

-- Coordination of public involvement and any required public hearings with the entire NEPA process. - Early and continuing opportunities for public involvement to identify project impacts. - Public hearings or the opportunity for public hearings for any Federal-aid project that requires significant amounts of right-of-way; substantially changes the layout or function of connecting roadways or the facility being improved; has a substantial adverse impact on abutting property, or otherwise has a significant social, economic, environmental, or other effect; or if a public hearing is in the public interest. - Reasonable notice of any public hearings or opportunity for public hearings, including the availability of information and information required to comply with public involvement requirements of other laws, Executive Orders (EOs), and regulations.

-- Explanation of specified information at a public hearing, as appropriate: - Project purpose and need, and consistency with local planning - Project alternatives and major design features - Social, economic, and environmental impacts of the project - Relocation assistance and the right-of-way acquisition process - Procedures for making oral and written public comments - Submittal to FHWA of a transcript of any public hearing or certification that a public hearing opportunity was offered when required, along with copies of all written public comments.
-[Under NEPA Program Assignment, the region must provide the Statewide Environmental Office (SEO) a transcript of each public hearing and a certification that a required hearing or hearing opportunity was offered.
-The transcript will be accompanied by copies of all written statements from the public, both submitted at the public hearing or during an announced period after the public hearing.] - Public notice and an opportunity for public comment on a Section 4(f) de minimis impact finding.
+- Coordination of public involvement and any required public hearings with the entire NEPA process. - Early and continuing opportunities for public involvement to identify project impacts. - Public hearings or the opportunity for public hearings for any Federal-aid project that requires significant amounts of right-of-way (ROW); substantially changes the layout or function of connecting roadways or the facility being improved; has a substantial adverse impact on abutting property, or otherwise has a significant social, economic, environmental, or other effect; or if a public hearing is in the public interest. - Reasonable notice of any public hearings or opportunity for public hearings, including the availability of information and information required to comply with public involvement requirements of other laws, Executive Orders (EOs), and regulations. - Explanation of specified information at a public hearing, as appropriate: - o Project purpose and need, and consistency with local planning, - o Project alternatives and major design features, - o Social, economic, and environmental impacts of the project, - o Relocation assistance and the ROW acquisition process, - o Procedures for making oral and written public comments. - Submittal to FHWA of a transcript of any public hearing or certification that a public hearing opportunity was offered when required, along with copies of all written public comments.
+See Sec.
+7.5.6. - Public notice and an opportunity for public comment on a Section 4(f) de minimis impact finding.

-Public involvement requirements for different types of environmental documents: CEs (23 CFR 711.117), EAs/FONSIs (23 CFR 771.119 and 23 CFR 771.121), and EISs/RODs (23 CFR 771.123, 23 CFR 771.125, and 23 CFR 771.127) are described below in Section 7.4, Section 7.5, and Section 7.6.
+Public involvement requirements for different types of environmental documents: Categorical Exclusions (23 CFR 711.117), EAs/FONSIs (23 CFR 771.119) and 23 CFR 771.121), and EISs/RODs (23 CFR 771.123, 23 CFR 771.125, and 23 CFR 771.127) are described below in Sections 7.4, 7.5, and 7.6.